fertilis/lexico/ui/README.md

 Different parts of the article are displayed sequencially as the user presses the "Next" button.

-For lemma articles, such parts are: lemma, translation, use examples, all word forms with grammatical information.
+For lemma articles, such parts are: lemma, translation, all word forms with grammatical information.

 For word articles, such parts are: word form, grammatical information, use example.